dmalpass/dmalpass/README.md

 - 👯 I’m looking to collaborate on AI automation ideas

-- ⚡ Fun fact: I'm an old car fanatic, makeing old stuff work, and new code work makes my day.
+- ⚡ Fun fact: I'm an old car fanatic, making old stuff work, and new code work makes my day.

 <!--
 **dmalpass/dmalpass** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.